← All Articles

 Technical Requirements

 Automotive AI demonstrations require specialized setups.
-When showing LIDAR point cloud processing, you need displays capable of rendering millions of points at 30+ fps.
-Live vehicle demonstrations require dedicated 5G connections or local edge servers to avoid latency that makes AI decisions appear sluggish.
+When showing LIDAR point cloud processing, you need displays capable of rendering millions of points smoothly.
+Live vehicle demonstrations require reliable connectivity or local edge servers to avoid latency that makes AI decisions appear sluggish.

-Reserve 25% more setup time than typical tech events.
+Reserve more setup time than typical tech events.
 Automotive hardware is heavier, more complex, and often requires safety barriers.
-When Continental demonstrates their autonomous parking system, they need 4 hours to calibrate sensors and establish safe zones for attendees.
+When suppliers demonstrate autonomous parking systems or other vehicle-integrated AI, they need hours to calibrate sensors and establish safe zones for attendees.

 Audience Interaction Formats

-Replace passive presentations with interactive experiences.
-Ford's successful AI summit included stations where attendees could adjust neural network parameters and see immediate impacts on vehicle behavior in simulators.
-This hands-on approach generated 3x higher engagement scores than traditional presentations.
+Replace passive presentations with interactive experiences where possible.
+Event organizers report higher engagement when attendees can adjust neural network parameters and see immediate impacts on vehicle behavior in simulators.
+This hands-on approach generates stronger feedback than traditional presentations.

 Structure Q&A sessions around specific use cases.
 Instead of open-ended questions, prompt discussions like "How would you implement predictive maintenance for a fleet of 10,000 delivery vehicles?"
 This focuses conversation on practical challenges rather than theoretical possibilities.